gutter-mouth/sui-combo/README.md

 ## **Assumption**

 In the context of LSD (Leveraged Staking Derivatives), there is an active pursuit of yield acquisition.
-Investors have devised a strategy that combines lending/swap as one of the methods to optimize yields, known as the spot leverage position construction strategy(aka. grgr position costruction).
+Investors have devised a strategy that combines lending/swap as one of the methods to optimize yields, known as the spot leverage position construction strategy.
 This strategy involves depositing A → borrowing B → swapping B to A repeatedly.
 Due to the stability in the price changes of the currency pair, it is relatively safe to construct leverage positions.

 ## **Challenge**